espressif/esp-idf/docs/en/get-started/eclipse-setup.rst

 * In the list of providers, click "CDT GCC Build Output Parser" and type ``xtensa-esp32-elf-`` at the beginning of the Compiler command pattern.
 This means the full Compiler command pattern should be ``xtensa-esp32-elf-(g?cc)|([gc]\+\+)|(clang)``

+Navigate to "C/C++ General" -> "Indexer" property page:

+* Uncheck "Allow heuristic resolution of includes".
+When this option is enabled, Eclipse can make some mistakes when eclipse try to find project headers.

 .. _eclipse-build-project:

 Building in Eclipse